 The Mauritius Convention has, generally speaking, received a positive response from both States and scholars alike.
 Because of its narrow scope of application, and the approach it takes to confront the fragmented structure of investment arbitration by adopting an “opt-in” mechanism, the Mauritius Convention is considered to be a pragmatic, multilateral solution to enhancing the legitimacy of investor-State dispute settlement (Schill).

 So far there are fifteen States who have signed the Convention, nine of which are Member States of the European Union.
-Were those States to ratify the Convention, its applicability would cover a total of 26 BITs.
+[Although the numbers contained in this paragraph are no longer entirely accurate, the overall picture continues to be correct, red.
+(18 October 2017)] Were those States to ratify the Convention, its applicability would cover a total of 26 BITs.
 There are currently 2369 BITs in force globally, meaning that if all of the current signatories were to ratify the Treaty, it would only have compulsory application to 1.1% of bilateral investment treaties.

 Response of States